Fall Home Maintenance Checklist

 The Yard

-Turn off any irrigation systems or fountains and insulate outdoor faucets.
-If you have an outside pump house, check the insulation so it will not be frozen, just when you need it the most.
+Don’t forget your water systems: shut off irrigation and fountains, drain outdoor faucets, and insulate them to prevent freezing.
+If you have a pump house, check its insulation so it doesn’t fail when you need it most.

 The Structural Components